Posterior Tibial Tendonitis: Symptoms, Treatment Protocol, and Recovery Timeline

 How long does posterior tibial tendonitis take to heal?

-Can I run with posterior tibial tendonitis?
+Can you run with posterior tibial tendonitis?

 Jeff Gaudette, M.S.
 Johns Hopkins University